TrixxedBit/VRCDialog/README.md

 # VRCDialog
 A fork of [genaralskar's VRCDialog](https://github.com/genaralskar/VRCDialog) aimed to add more features and versatility.
+Please note i am a very beginner programmer so the code inside might be scary.

 ## Dependencies
 Make sure all these are imported in your project before importing the dialog system: